{\Phi}eat: Physically Grounded Material Feature Representation: Conclusion

 \section{Conclusion}

-We proposed \methodName, a self-supervised visual backbone that learns physically-grounded representations of appearance directly from unlabelled data.
-By replacing photometric augmentations with physically meaningful variations i.e., different renderings of the same material under diverse geometries and lighting conditions, our approach bridges the gap between semantic invariance and physical understanding.
+We proposed \methodName, a weakly supervised visual backbone that learns physically grounded representations of appearance directly from unlabelled data.
+By replacing photometric augmentations with physically meaningful variations \textit{i.e.}, different renderings of the same material under diverse geometries and lighting conditions, our approach bridges the gap between semantic invariance and physical material understanding.
 Through a combination of DINO-based teacher–student alignment and contrastive regularization, \methodName captures material identity while remaining invariant to extrinsic factors such as shape and illumination.
-We demonstrated that the learned features transfer effectively to downstream material-aware tasks, including fine-grained material selection and clustering under changing illumination and geometry.
-These results confirm that physically structured pretraining can yield representations that are both robust and interpretable, without relying on semantic labels.
+We demonstrated that the learned features transfer effectively to downstream material tasks, including fine-grained material selection, unsupervised segmentation and clustering under changing illumination and geometry.
+These results confirm that material-aware pretraining can yield representations that are both robust and interpretable, without relying on semantic labels.